becarpenter/book6/1. Introduction and Foreword/Why version 6.md

 ST protocols never left an experimental phase, but for live experiments on the early Internet, its own version number was needed.
-While (as far as we know) there is no ST in used anywhere in the Internet today, its version number is still assigned, so it would not make sense for the __next generation IP__ to carry that number, so it was “skipped”.
+While (as far as we know) there is no ST in use anywhere in the Internet today, its version number is still assigned, so it would not make sense for the __next generation IP__ to carry that number, so it was “skipped”.
 The number 6 would only appear a few years later in an “Assigned numbers”